-The first step to creating a GHZ state across each layer is to share entanglement between neighbouring nodes.
+\bbsection{EPR pair creation and transferring for TD-QRAM} The first step to creating a GHZ state across each layer is to share entanglement between neighbouring nodes.
 EPR pairs are created by performing a distributed CNOT gate between these nodes' electronic spin qubits, mediated by a photon.
 Despite the process being probabilistic with an efficiency dependent on the experimental implementation, it is a \textit{heralded} entanglement.
 Hence, the presence (absence) of photon detection informs the success (failure) of the entangling attempt.
 After this CNOT is applied between the electronic spins, an EPR pair is created and transferred to the nuclear spins in each node via a deterministic \textit{electronic} CNOT.

 Given the different operations and various types of qubits involved, we introduce noise sources in the system to estimate the protocol's fidelity.
 We consider amplitude damping, dephasing, and CNOT gate errors for both electronic and nuclear spin qubits.